-German consumers expect brands to act responsibly and are broadly supportive of companies stepping-up for refugees.
-When asked about specific actions companies can take, consumers indicate by a very wide margin that they are more likely to buy from companies hiring refugees - significantly more so, in fact, than from companies donating money to support refugee causes, which many companies have historically preferred to do, due to it being perceived as more humanitarian and less controversial.
+British consumers expect brands to act responsibly and are broadly supportive of companies stepping-up for refugees.
+When asked about specific actions companies can take, consumers indicated by a very wide margin that they are more likely to buy from companies hiring refugees - even more so, in fact, than from companies donating money to support refugee causes, which the vast majority of companies have historically preferred to do, due to it being perceived as more humanitarian and less controversial.
 While still indicating support, consumers respond slightly less favourably to companies engaging in government advocacy to increase the number of refugees, as this is more politically polarising.

-more refugees

-When it comes to age, it is not just younger or older consumers who support companies hiring refugees - German consumers of every age group indicate by a wide margin, and with remarkable consistency, that they are more likely to buy from brands hiring refugees.
+Young consumers, in particular, are more likely to buy from brands hiring refugees, with almost 7 times as many millennial consumers, for example, likely to support than oppose this action.
+But it is not just young consumers who support companies hiring refugees - British consumers of every age group indicate by a wide margin that they are more likely to buy from brands hiring refugees.

-Public opinion towards refugees can appear polarised, but German consumers of all political views support companies hiring refugees.
+Public opinion towards refugees can appear polarised, but British consumers of all political views support companies hiring refugees.
 Unsurprisingly, consumers who identify as progressive express very strong support for brands hiring refugees.
-But even consumers who identify as conservative indicate by a wide margin that they are more likely to buy from companies hiring refugees, agreeing, for example, that when refugees work, they pay taxes, instead of relying on government assistance.
+But even consumers who identify as conservative are, on net, more likely to buy from companies hiring refugees, agreeing, for example, that refugees can fill labour shortages.